What's new on Netflix? The latest films and TV shows to watch

 Friday 17th January: Sex Education season 2

-The hit show returns, as Otis (Asa Butterfield) finds himself trying to control his newly found sexual urges and also keep up his friendship with Maeve (Emma Mackey) Watch on Netflix
+Hit show Sex Education is back for a second run, as Otis (Asa Butterfield) finds himself trying to control his newly found sexual urges and also keep up his friendship with Maeve (Emma Mackey).
+Watch on Netflix

 Anime that follows a pair of high school students as they travel between the real world and a parallel universe in a bid to help a friend – but love complicates their journey… Watch on Netflix